 Applications must be submitted online at awards.cff.org by 5 p.m.
-ET on the aforementioned deadlines.
+ET on the aforementioned deadline.

 For More Information

-Those who are interested in any funding programs offered by the CF Foundation can get further information or discuss the potential relevance of their studies or research by contacting the Grants and Contracts office at email@example.com.
+Those who are interested in any funding programs offered by the CF Foundation can get further information or discuss the potential relevance of their studies or research by contacting the Grants and Contracts Management and Administration (GCMA) Office at email@example.com.

 Please Direct Inquiries to: